Avoiding Exclusion

 Pupils who break rules persistently (again and again) disrupt learning and may need to be excluded.

-Crucial: Children who are excluded from school can get support to help with problems at home.
-There is support available, no matter what the problem is.
+Crucial: If there are problems at home, there is support available, no matter what the problem is.
 Start by talking to any teacher or your school health nurse.

 Students who are excluded are given work to do at home and support to improve their behaviour.